nats-io/nats.js/migration.md

   found error raises, this simplifies client usage and aligns with other APIs in the client.
 - MsgRequest for `Stream#getMessage()` removed deprecated number argument.
+- For non-ordered consumers next/fetch() can will now throw/reject when heartbeats are missed.

 ## Changes to KV